-“You wouldn’t have a lot of confidence in spending counterfeit money, would you?
+You wouldn’t have a lot of confidence in spending counterfeit money, would you?

 You’d feel like a fake if you bought a knockoff counterfeit piece of jewelry or clothing, so why would you want anything to do with counterfeit happiness.
-With so many fakes and frauds in the world, people are on the lookout for the counterfeits.
-Therefore, why would anyone think they could get away with counterfeiting their happiness?CLICK HERE … to LISTEN or Download the MP3
+With so many fakes and frauds in the world, people are on the lookout for counterfeits.
+Therefore, why would anyone think they could get away with counterfeiting their happiness?

 Let’s take a look at happiness and pleasure.

 It’s okay to desire either one, but one of them has serious negative consequences.
 Many people confuse the two.
 There’s a big difference between happiness and pleasure.
-Most people try to live a pleasure-oriented life, chasing all kinds of things that give them temporary pleasure … counterfeit happiness.
-True happiness is something that lasts a long time and is not short-lived in the moment.
-Happiness has a sustaining element to it.
+Most people want to live a pleasure-oriented life, chasing all kinds of things that give them temporary pleasure … counterfeit happiness.
+True happiness is something that lasts a long time and is not short-lived.

 How do pleasure and happiness work together?

 When you chase pleasure what you are doing to yourself is depleting the dopamine in your brain.
 The pleasure uses it up.
 On the other hand, when you are in a happy state you increase serotonin in your brain.
-The two balance each other out unless you seek the thrill of the dopamine.
+The two balance each other out unless you seek the thrill of dopamine.

 If you continue to chase pleasure … you will deplete both the dopamine and the serotonin, leaving you with a new feeling – depression.
-Depressed that you can’t get happy leads to many self-destructive choices.
+Depressed that you can’t get happy will lead to many self-destructive choices.
 In an attempt to chase more pleasure, people take pharmaceutical or recreational drugs for their depression, or they drink alcohol to help them forget about their lack of happiness or alleviate the stress in their life.

 The key to your long-term well-being and mental health is in deciphering the difference between seeking pleasure or happiness.